-Moreover, certain information presented in this annual report has been converted from Renminbi to U.S. dollars at the exchange rate referenced above.
-While such conversions are provided for convenience only, any appreciation or depreciation in the value of Renminbi relative to the U.S. dollar could cause the results of conversion using a rate that is different from the foregoing rate to differ materially from those contained in this annual report.
+Moreover, certain information presented in this prospectus has been converted from Renminbi to U.S. dollars at the exchange rate referenced above.
+While such conversions are provided for convenience only, any appreciation or depreciation in the value of Renminbi relative to the U.S. dollar could cause the results of conversion using a rate that is different from the foregoing rate to differ materially from those contained in this prospectus.